mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 nexmo setup NEXMO_API_KEY NEXMO_API_SECRET
 ```

-## Purchase a Nexmo number
+## Purchase a Vonage number

-If you don't already have one, purchase a Nexmo number to receive inbound calls.
+If you don't already have one, purchase a Vonage number to receive inbound calls.

 1. List the numbers available for purchase, replacing `COUNTRY_CODE` with your location's [two-character country code](https://www.iban.com/country-codes):